gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 The next best test is to introduce one new structural pressure:

-- restart pressure after collapse
+- restart pressure after contradiction and collapse

 This will let the triad be tested on:
-- whether a collapsed relational field can later seed a new choreography without confusion
+- whether a collapsed or contradicted relational field can later seed a new choreography without confusion
 - whether memory of prior coupling can remain available without dominating current interpretation
+- whether ambiguity can be resolved cleanly when later evidence arrives
-- whether coherence can drive not only rejection, reopening, confirmation, and collapse, but disciplined re-initiation of a new field
+- whether coherence can drive not only rejection, reopening, confirmation, collapse, and ambiguity preservation, but disciplined re-initiation of a new field